Rough sound waves in $3D$ compressible Euler flow with vorticity: A model problem

 It is known \cite{hSdT2002} that without further information about the principal coefficients $(\gfour^{-1})^{\alpha \beta}$ of the wave operator $\hat{\square}_{\gfour}$, Tataru's linear Strichartz estimates are optimal.
-Thus, to achieve the goal of lowering the Sobolev regularity threshold to $\Sob > 2$, we must exploit the specific structure of the system \eqref{E:MODELWAVE}-\eqref{E:MODELCURLEVOLUTION}.
+Thus, to achieve the goal of lowering the Sobolev regularity threshold to $\Sob > 2$, we must exploit the specific structure of the system \eqref{E:MODELWAVE}--\eqref{E:MODELCURLEVOLUTION}.
 Over the last two decades, a robust framework for achieving this goal for quasilinear wave systems with a \emph{single wave speed}\footnote{By this, we mean wave equation systems featuring only one Lorentzian metric.} has emerged, starting with \cite{sKiR2003}, progressing through the results \cites{sKiR2005d,sKiR2006a,sKiR2005b,sKiR2005c,sKiR2008,hSdT2005,qW2017}, and, in the case of the Einstein-vacuum equations, culminating in the proof \cite{sKiRjS2015} of the bounded $L^2$ curvature conjecture.
-As we will further explain below, the most significant difference between the case of single-speed quasilinear wave systems and the model system \eqref{E:MODELWAVE}-\eqref{E:MODELCURLEVOLUTION} is the presence of the terms on RHSs~\eqref{E:MODELWAVE}-\eqref{E:MODELCURLEVOLUTION} that depend on one derivative of $W$.
-Despite the presence of these terms, our approach here allows us to initiate the derivation of Strichartz estimates for the model system starting from the same crucial ingredient found in the works cited above on single-speed quasilinear wave systems: an outgoing acoustic eikonal function $u$, which is a solution to the eikonal equation (Footnote~\ref{FN:RESCALEDEIKONAL} applies here)
+As we will further explain below, the most significant difference between the case of single-speed quasilinear wave systems and the model system \eqref{E:MODELWAVE}--\eqref{E:MODELCURLEVOLUTION} is the presence of the terms on RHSs~\eqref{E:MODELWAVE}--\eqref{E:MODELCURLEVOLUTION} that depend on one derivative of $W$.
+Despite the presence of these terms, our approach here allows us to initiate the derivation of Strichartz estimates for the model system starting from the same crucial ingredient found in the works cited above on single-speed quasilinear wave systems: an outgoing acoustical eikonal function $u$, which is a solution to the following eikonal equation (Footnote~\ref{FN:RESCALEDEIKONAL} also applies here, i.e., as we describe in Subsect.\,\ref{SS:EIKONAL}, when constructing $u$, we work with a rescaled version of the acoustical metric):

 such that $\partial_t u > 0$.